google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 <!--
 There is also the fear that deep learning will have huge negative impacts on society.
 The images of a terminator are likely overblown, but there is real concern that advanced deep learning algorithms will have negative effects on some people.

-Distruptive technologies like self-driving cars will displace millions of workers.
+Disruptive technologies like self-driving cars will displace millions of workers.

-Societal bias (concious or not) can become encoded in deep learning algorithms, multiplying and normalizing the negative effects that have existed for decades.
+Societal bias (conscious or not) can become encoded in deep learning algorithms, multiplying and normalizing the negative effects that have existed for decades.

-Great care must be taken when using deep learning to remove bias and to understand the implcations of mass application of the algorithms.
+When using deep learning, great care must be taken to remove bias and to understand the implications of mass application of the algorithms.

 Image Details:
 * [terminator.jpg](https://pixabay.com/illustrations/bot-cyborg-robot-helper-arm-chair-4875211/: Pixabay License